MamedenQ/function-burger/README.md

-# Overview
+# function-burger🍔 Overview

-Logs before and(or) after the function.
+`function-burger`🍔 is a library that outputs logs before and(or) after a function.
 Use it as a debugging tool.

 # Installation